EdOcW/TT.EMS/README.md

 # How to start the project
 Required Environment: Docker.

-You need to go to the root folder of the project, where the docker-compose files are located.
+Running commands from the root path.

 CLR commands for terminal: